 The Ministry of Finance (MoF) organized together with a team that is comprised of representatives from different divisions, namely the Ministry of Foreign Affairs (MOFA) and Abu Dhabi Investment Authority (ADIA), and named it the International Financial Relations and Organisations Department.
 This group has the responsibility of negotiating and following up with nations regarding agreements on avoiding double taxation.

 The Avoidance of Double Taxation agreement has the following goals:

 - Promoting UAE’s development goals and diversifying the sources of the country’s national income

-- Eliminating not just double taxation, but additional and indirect taxes and tax evasion also
+- Eliminating is not just double taxation, but, also additional and indirect taxes, tax evasion

 - Eradicating cross-border trade and investment flow obstacles

 - Providing taxpayers the protection they need from double taxation—direct or indirect

 - Promoting the capital’s free movement and the exchange of goods and services

 The protection of the investments is in one of the UAE’s best interests, signing 58 agreements with the aim to protect and promote investments.
 These agreements have done between the UAE, 25% of the nations in the world, and most of its trading partners.

 The Investment Protection Agreement has the following goals: